Teacher to Ranger to Teacher Program

 How Do I Apply?

-The application period is now open for the 2016 Teacher Ranger Teacher program at Dinosaur National Monument.
-Applications are being accepted from only local area teachers in the Uintah Basin or Rangely, Colorado area.
+Dinosaur National Monument is not currently accepting applicants for the Teacher Ranger Teacher program.
+When applications are accepted, we will only accept applicants from only local area teachers in the Uintah Basin or Rangely, Colorado area.
 Housing is not available for teachers from outside our local area.
-Download the application form (Adobe PDF), complete and return to the contact information listed on the form.
-Applications must be received by 5:00 pm on Friday, April 29, 2016.